 Oracle Makes $100K Gift to Help Restore Ralston Hall Mansion

-Belmont, CA— Oracle responded to the call to save Ralston Hall with a gift of $100,000 and earned naming rights for the beautiful crystal chandelier in the entry foyer and the etched glass entry doors on the first floor.
+Belmont, Calif.— Oracle responded to the call to save Ralston Hall with a gift of $100,000 and earned naming rights for the beautiful crystal chandelier in the entry foyer and the etched glass entry doors on the first floor.

 “We are very grateful to our neighbor and benefactor Oracle for this gift to Ralston Hall,” said Dino Hernandez, vice president for advancement.
 “Both naming opportunities will give us the chance to recognize and thank Oracle for its generosity.”